BAD-AL/SWBF2_Xbox_mod_effort/ConsoleDebugging/patch_xbox_xbe_for_logging/BF2_Xbox_Logging.md

 ## Enabling logging — Implemented Strategy

-The successful implementation uses **Option C**, redirected to the game's working directory on the HDD.

 | Mechanism | Status | Retail usable? |
 |---|---|---|
 | PblLog / BFront2.log | Absent | No |